bilke/Craft-Docs/source/templating/dry/includes.rst

     {% include "inc/_footer" %}

-You can add additional variables to your includes by utilizing the *with* keyword:
+You can add additional variables to your includes by utilizing the ``with`` parameter:

 .. code-block:: html

     {# the example template will have access to the variables from the current context and from the stuff context #}

-    {% include 'example' with {'example': 'stuff'} %}
+    {% include 'example' with { example: 'stuff' } %}

 .. code-block:: html

 	{% set vars = {'example': 'site'} %}
 	{% include 'example' with vars %}

-You can also disable access to that context by appending the *only* keyword:
+You can also disable access to that context by appending the ``only`` parameter:

 .. code-block:: html